10 of our most important Ecuador traditions

 You’ll find many people preparing Colada Morada, a traditional beverage made of cornflower, cinnamon, and berries (among other ingredients!).

 This holiday tradition mainly takes place in the Andes, and the festivities in Cuenca have gained national recognition.
 It is a Catholic tradition, introduced by the Spanish and takes place 60 days after the resurrection of Christ.
-However, like other traditions in Ecuador, it is mixed with indigenous beliefs and the days around Corpus Christi are also an opportunity to thank Pachamama (Mother Earth) and Inti (Incan Sun God), as in the Inti Raymi festival.
+Ecuadorian traditions blend Catholic elements with indigenous beliefs.
+During the days around Corpus Christi, people express gratitude to Pachamama (Mother Earth) and Inti (the Incan Sun God), similar to the celebrations of the Inti Raymi festival.

 During Corpus Christi, and especially in Cuenca, you’ll get to try many different national sweets and pastries.
 This tradition originates in the convents and, later, the general population also began practicing it.

 Apart from food, you’ll see many folkloric dancing, music, and fireworks.
-City centers are often beautifully decorated with flowers and stalls selling goods and food.
+City centers often feature beautiful decorations of flowers and lively stalls that sell goods and food.

 Semana Santa – Holy week

 Semana Santa is quite an eventful holiday, especially in Quito, the capital.
-It takes place in the second week of April and throughout that week, parades and festivities are planned.
+The events take place in the second week of April, with people planning parades and festivities throughout the week.

 One thing you definitely can’t miss during Semana Santa is fanesca, a traditional dish only prepared during this time of the year.
 It’s made up of 12 different ingredients that supposedly represent the 12 apostles, including peas, habas, peanuts, corn, squash, and melloco.
 Every recipe is different, but keep in mind that this is a heavy meal and may cause indigestion (that’s putting it nicely) to some!